 When watching your coin in motion, are there any pixels that stand out?
 Does anything look like it moves the wrong way?
 Now’s when you do the final touchups.

 I cleaned up some of the shading on the faces.

 And now the coin is done!

 You’re ready to use your frames in a game or export the animated file as a GIF.
 It’ll be tiny.
 But you can always enlarge it: change the Image Size (Image > Image Size) to anything over 300% (but a multiple of 100%) setting Resample Image to Nearest Neighbor, and then export.
-Then savor your creation and show it off.
+Then enjoy your creation and show it off!

 Awesome, you finished the animated coin!
 Your game characters can now earn points… just like you just did!

-Wether this was your first pixel art, your first animation or just a help for expanding your graphics library, I hope it was of use.
+Whether this was your first pixel art, your first animation or just helped you expand your graphics library, I hope it was of use.